developerpiru/TRACS/README.md

 	5. Samtools (recommended version 1.9)
 	6. MAGeCK (only version 0.5.5 supported)

-If you try to run TRACS and get errors during launch, it is likely you are missing the Tkinter, scipy, or numpy packages.
+If you try to run TRACS and get errors during launch, it is likely you are missing the Tkinter, Pandas, or Numpy packages.

-If you get errors during analysis, you likely don't have Cutadapt, Bowtie2, or MAGeCK properly installed and configured.
+If you get errors during analysis, you likely don't have Cutadapt, Bowtie2, Samtools, or MAGeCK properly installed or configured.

 If you are unsure whether you have these components installed, here is an easy way to check (run these commands in a Terminal:

-**Note:** If you are using Ubuntu 18.04 LTS or later, chances are you already have Python 3.6 installed.
+**Note:** If you are using Ubuntu 18.04 LTS or later, chances are you already have Python 3.6+ installed.

 Python 3.6+: